DataDog/documentation/content/en/network_performance_monitoring/installation.md

 ### SELinux-enabled systems

 On systems with SELinux enabled, the system-probe binary needs special permissions to use eBPF features.

-The official Datadog Agent RPM package bundles [an SELinux policy][3] to grant these permissions to the system-probe binary.
+The Datadog Agent RPM package for CentOS-based systems bundles [an SELinux policy][3] to grant these permissions to the system-probe binary.

 If you need to use Network Performance Monitoring on other systems with SELinux enabled, do the following: